 We examined the in vivo functional roles of a primary ankle extensor, the LG, and a primary knee extensor, the VL, during jumping by kangaroo rats.
 During jumping, muscles must shorten to generate mechanical work to raise the animals' center of mass.
-Our data show that when jump task demand increases, kangaroo rats shorten both their VL and LG muscle over a greater range (Figure 3), suggesting an increase in work contribution by both muscles with higher jumps.
-In addition to shortening over longer distances, the LG and VL muscle increased EMG intensity with jump height (Figure 2).
-Further, in agreement with our hypothesis, we found that ankle kinematics and LG muscles to operate under more optimal conditions while the leg extends at higher, less favorable velocities.
+Our data show that when jump task demand increases, kangaroo rats shorten both their VL and LG muscle over a greater range (Fig. 3), suggesting an increase in work contribution by both muscles with higher jumps.
+In addition to shortening over longer distances, the LG and VL muscle increased EMG intensity with jump height (Fig. 2).
+Further, in agreement with our hypothesis, we found that ankle kinematics and LG muscle kinematics were decoupled in time.
+Decoupling of muscle and joint kinematics allows muscles to operate under more optimal conditions while the leg extends at higher, less favorable velocities.

-During jumping, MTUs can play multiple different roles, namely, they can transfer energy, store and release energy, and/or produce energy.
+During jumping, MTUs can play multiple different roles; namely, they can transfer energy, store and release energy, and/or produce energy.
 For example, they can transfer energy over biarticular linkages (Cleland, 1867; Prilutsky and Zatsiorsky, 1994).
-Transfer of energy between proximal muscles and distal joints during jumping by vertebrates ranges between 25 - 68% of energy measured at ankle joint (Bobbert et al., 1986; Aerts, 1998), and we previously found that for jumping desert kangaroo rats, ~48% of the ankle work is transferred over the distal bi-articular linkage (Schwaner et al., 2018).
+Transfer of energy between proximal muscles and distal joints during jumping by vertebrates ranges between 25 and 68% of energy measured at the ankle joint (Bobbert et al., 1986; Aerts, 1998), and we previously found that for jumping desert kangaroo rats, ~48% of the ankle work is transferred over the distal bi-articular linkage (Schwaner et al., 2018).
 External work measures indicated that the knee joint was not a substantial contributor to the work of raising the center of mass.
-Although it is difficult to determine the source of transferred energy measured at the ankle joint, it is expected that large proximal leg extensor muscles contribute to these jumps based on muscle architecture.
-Here we show that the VL, a primary knee extensor, does increase shortening and EMG intensity when jump height increases, suggesting increasing mechanical work output.
-Despite the knee doing limited net external work based on inverse dynamics analysis, here we show that the VL muscle behaves like it is doing net work.
-This highlights a disconnect between inverse dynamics analysis and muscle mechanics.
-However, we cannot quantify the VL's contribution to the energy transfer over the bi-articular ankle extensor, due to multiple proximal muscles acting on the knee directly or through bi- and multi-articular linkages.
+Although it is difficult to determine the source of transferred energy measured at the ankle joint, it is expected that large proximal leg extensor muscles contribute to these jumps based